kewlbear/XMLDocument/README.md

 # XMLDocument

-An implementation of XMLDocument from Foundation for iOS.
+This Swift package implements some parts of XMLDocument and related classes from Foundation for iOS.

+You can use it to parse XML documents.

 ## Usage